 Chip Huyen

 [LinkedIn discussion, Twitter thread] Never before in my life had I seen so many smart people working on the same goal: making LLMs better.
 After talking to many people working in both industry and academia, I noticed the 10 major research directions that emerged.
 The first two directions, hallucinations and context learning, are probably the most talked about today.
 I’m the most excited about numbers 3 (multimodality), 5 (new architecture), and 6 (GPU alternatives).
-Open challenges in LLM research 1.
-Reduce and measure hallucinations 2.
-Optimize context length and context construction 3.
-Incorporate other data modalities 4.
-Make LLMs faster and cheaper 5.
-Design a new model architecture 6.
-Develop GPU alternatives 7.
-Make agents usable 8.
-Improve learning from human preference 9.
-Improve the efficiency of the chat interface 10.
-Build LLMs for non-English languages 1.
-Reduce and measure hallucinations Hallucination is a heavily discussed topic already so I’ll be quick.
-Halluci...
+1. Reduce and measure hallucinations Hallucination is a heavily discussed topic already so I’ll be quick.
+Hallucination happens when an AI model makes stuff up.
+For many creative use cases, hallucination is a feature.
+However, for most other use cases, hallucination is a bug.
+I was at a panel on LLM with Dropbox, Langchain, Elastics, and Anthropic recently, and the #1 roadblock they see for companies to adopt LLMs in production is hallucination.
+Mitigating hallucination and developing metrics to measure hallucination is a ...

 1年前